A unique qualification

 The Master of Quality Systems is unique in New Zealand.
-The only graduate-level tertiary academic qualification in quality management throughout New Zealand and Australia, it will give you a career advantage in seeking positions related to quality management.
+It is the only graduate-level tertiary academic qualification in quality management throughout New Zealand and Australia.
+It will give you a career advantage in seeking positions related to quality management.

 This programme focuses on developing critical awareness of and expertise in the following areas:

 You will benefit from your lecturers’ real-world experience and continual involvement in research and academic debate around key quality issues.
-Award-winning, they are widely published in key international journals, including a staff member who is an associate editor of the international journal Total Quality Management and Business Excellence.
-Their experience includes senior roles in industries as varied as oil and gas, engineering, IT, the electrical utility industry, project management, nursing, health care, primary industries and of course quality assurance.
+Award-winning, they are widely published in key international journals, and have experience in senior roles across many industries.

 Every organisation has a ‘quality manager’, someone who is responsible for one or more of areas like